Skip to main content

 • “Great tactical game with endless replayability and that's only with just the basic early access launch product, can't wait to see where we go next!”

-• “Lack of replayability comes from a clearly defined meta with heavy vehicles and necessary squad items, resulting in a general lack of variety.”
+• “Lack of replayability comes from a clearly defined meta with a heavy vehicle needed during heavy combats, some squad items being downright necessary, and general lack of variety.”

 • optimization